NetBox Enterprise Backups

 The instructions below default to kotsadm

-, but you can make them work for your namespace by changing the NETBOX_NAMESPACE
+, but you can change the NETBOX_NAMESPACE

 export to match your system.